Buzzing Insects – Understanding Bees and Wasps

 There are many species of bees and most people mistake bees for wasps especially because of their bright colours ranging from brown, red and yellow.
 Their body size is similar to that of wasps.
 The bodies of bees are covered in hair.
 One of the main differences between bees and wasps is that bees can only sting once and tend to be less aggressive than wasps.
 Not all species of bees can sting.
 When you notice a bee colony in your home, it is still important to get pest control services to remove them.

-Bees fly in swarms when they are in search for suitable place to create new nests.
+Bees fly in swarms when they are in search of a suitable place to create new nests.
 Bee swarms can easily be mistaken for wasp colonies.
 Bee swarms will usually fly away in a few days if they don’t find a place to create a nest.

-It is easy to confuse bumble bees with honey bees because of their similar color.
+It is easy to confuse bumblebees with honey bees because of their similar colour.
 Bumbles bees have much bigger bodies with more hair than honey bees.
 They are not aggressive and will only sting to defend themselves.

 Clearing up bee or wasp nests is a job for professional pest control experts who have the right skills to identify the particular bee or wasp and deal with the nest accordingly.
 It is important to remember that these creatures play a key role in the environment.
 Should you notice bees or wasps or buzzing insects in your surroundings, ensure that you report this to get help.
 Do not attempt to deal with the nest yourself.